-Course description:
+Course Description:

-The course is designed to discuss issues of current religious identities of Armenians in the light of political and cultural transformations of last decades.
-The Armenian case is a good illustration of how religious identities are closely interrelated with other types of identities (national, ethnic, social, and cultural) and how religion can influence the ways and processes of national and cultural development, and how reality breaks religion-related national and cultural stereotypes.
-The course also explores different levels and types of religiosity within the religious confessions and movements currently existing among Armenian of Armenia and Armenian Diaspora, levels and specifics of religious discourse unfolding in Armenia and pan-Armenian cultural space.
+The course is designed to discuss issues surrounding Armenians' current religious identities in light of the political and cultural transformations of the last decades.
+The Armenian case is a good illustration of how religious identities are closely intertwined with other types of identities national and cultural development, and how external realities can challenge religious, national, and cultural stereotypes.
+The course also explores different levels and types of religiosity within the confessions and movements currently existing among Armenians of Armenia and Armenian pan-Armenian cultural space.